MissNG-Git/PW-Generator/README.md

 ```
 + Randomly generate a password that meets certain user-requested criteria
-+ Generate passwords to be inclusive of special characters [(OWASP Foundation)] (https://www.owasp.org/index.php/Password_special_characters") where reqeusted.
++ Generate passwords to be inclusive of special characters (OWASP Foundation) where reqeusted
 + Allow for users to create strong passwords for greater account security
-+ Ensure user experience is intuitive and easy to navigate by providing a clean & polished look.
++ Ensure user experience is intuitive and easy to navigate by providing a clean & polished look

 ```